Digital SAT Guide for UK Students

 For most students, doing well on A-Levels and the GCSE exams will translate to a strong SAT score.
 However, there are a few differences that students must be aware of when they plan to sit for the SAT.
 The maths section on the SAT is similar to GCSE maths, with only a few additional topics.
 For the SAT, students will need to brush up on functions, permutations and combinations, and sets.
 With some extra practice in these areas, students should be familiar with all the maths concepts on the SAT.
 Scoring well on A-Level maths also means that students will be prepared for the SAT, but it’s still worth taking some practice exams to be sure.

 The SAT critical reading section is set up to test knowledge of vocabulary and reading comprehension.
 High scores on GCSE English or on A-Level English Language/Literature or Critical Thinking should help students prepare for this part of the SAT.
 The one difference is the tough time limit for the SAT.
-There’s not as much time to read lengthy passages on the SAT, so make sure to try some sample reading comprehension questions.

 SAT and UK students | How do universities view A-Level scores in the admissions process?